lbastigk/Nebulite/doc/Commands.md

 #### `wait`

 ```
-Show available commands and their descriptions

-Help for function 'wait':

 Sets the waitCounter to the given value to halt all script tasks for a given amount of frames.

 Usage: wait <frames>